Fleksas/GettingData_Analysis/README.md

 ## run_analysis.R script

-As main result of the project a run_analysis.R script was created that procuded a new tidy data sets with the above-described requirements.
+As main result of the project a run_analysis.R script was created that proces a new tidy data set.

-Instructions of how use the script:
+Instructions of how to use the script:

 <ol>
-<li>Download "run_analysis.R" file and put it in your working directory </li>
+<li>Download the "run_analysis.R" file and save it in your working directory </li>
 <li> Open R Console (or RStudio) and run "source("run_analysis.R")" command </li>
-<li> The script will automatically download the data set and unzip it in ./data directory </li>
+<li> The script will automatically download the data set in  a./data directory </li>
-<li> The data_tidy.txt with the new tidy dataset will be exported in your working direcotry </li>
+<li> The data_tidy.txt with the new tidy data set will be exported in your working direcotry </li>
 </ol>

 ====================